 Common cold treatments

-Cough and cold medicines should not be used by children younger than 6 years.
+There are medicines and complementary therapies available in Australia that can help relieve common cold symptoms.
+Over-the-counter cold and flu medicines can help a sore throat, cough, sneezing, a runny nose and nasal congestion (blocked nose).
+But remember that cough and cold medicines should not be used by children younger than 6 years.
 For older children, always check with your doctor or pharmacist whether the product is safe for your child.

 A blocked nose (nasal congestion) is a common symptom of the common cold.
 Decongestants can help relieve a blocked or stuffy nose.
 They are available as nasal sprays or tablets.
-The nasal sprays should not be used for more than 4-5 consecutive days, otherwise rebound congestion can occur.

-You should avoid decongestants if you have high blood pressure, heart problems, hyperthyroidism (overactive thyroid), glaucoma, diabetes, kidney disease, enlarged prostate gland or liver disease.
+You should avoid decongestants if you have high blood pressure, heart problems, hyperthyroidism (overactive thyroid), glaucoma, diabetes, kidney disease, enlarged prostate or liver disease.
 Also, people taking MAOI (monoamine oxidase inhibitor) antidepressants must not take decongestants.

 If you take a medicine that contains both decongestants and antihistamines (for example, some day and night cold medicines), you should take care if drinking alcohol or driving.